IBCDBS/medchecker/testing/crossbrowser-testing.md

 #Cross-Browser Testing

-Cross-Browser Testing was conducted at the end of Sprint 2 and Spring 4, to ensure that the application worked on multiple devices and in multiple browsers.
+Cross-Browser Testing was conducted at the end of Sprint 2 and Sprint 4, to ensure that the application worked on multiple devices and in multiple browsers.

 As show in the screenshots below, MedChecker is fully compatable with multiple Web Browsers.